IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config.md

 Use this information to configure the IBM® block storage CSI driver after installation.

-Once the driver is installed and running (see [Installing the operator and driver](../installation/csi_ug_install_operator.md)), in order to use the driver and run stateful applications using IBM block storage systems, the relevant yaml files must be created.
+Once the driver is installed and running (see [Installing the operator and driver](../installation/csi_ug_install_operator.md)), in order to use the driver and run stateful applications using IBM block storage systems, the relevant YAML files must be created.

-Multiple yaml files per type can be created (with different configurations), according to your storage needs.
+Multiple YAML files per type can be created (with different configurations), according to your storage needs.

 -   [Creating a Secret](csi_ug_config_create_secret.md)
     -   [Creating a Secret with topology awareness](csi_ug_config_create_secret_topology.md)